 Frequent Air Loss or Slow Leaks

-If a tire needs air all the time it may have a puncture, valve issue or bead leak.
-Ignoring leaks means underinflation and tread damage.
+If a tire needs air constantly, it might have a puncture, valve issue, or bead leak.
+Ignoring leaks leads to underinflation and tread damage.

 Excessive Vibration While Driving